la-reine-c/Orbital/README.md

 # To get the closest city of any pair of latitude and longtitude
     coord.closest_city(accuracy) // Accuracy by default is set to 10.
 This could take at most 3 seconds depending on the satellites location.
 Put in a lower accuracy to reduce time.
 Accuracy can either be a float or int.

+# Get the difference in km between two latitudes, longtitudes
+    coord.distance_between_two_coordinates(lat2, long2) // The lat2 is the latitude of the second pair of coordinates and long2 is the longtitude of the second pair of coordinates.

+    iss.distance_between_two_coordinates(lat2, long2) // The lat2 is the latitude of the second pair of coordinates and long2 is the longtitude of the second pair of coordinates.